LunarWatcher/SConsStandard/README.md

 Where src/SConscript is a file at that location.
 This wrapper builds heavily on the use of SConscript files (because VariantDir was a complete pain in the ass to set up, and the entire thing is overall confusing).

+# Compatibility

+The first labeled release (v1.0.0) includes complete forwarding of methods.
+Any methods not present in ZEnv are forwarded to an SCons Environment are forwarded to the underlying (and exposed) `environment` object.
+This means the environment is now completely compatible with the standard Environment implementation.

+Missing calls are forwarded due to a bit of SCons weirdness that prevents simple things like Program and SConscript from being included in the instance.
+I wasn't able to track down the reason behind this, so forwarding was the obvious option.

+Note that the forwarding prioritizes the functions defined in ZEnv over the ones defined in Environment.
+If you need to use the default, unmodified methods, use `env.environment` (where env is a ZEnv).

+This means you can use the fancy methods in your object, but also forward it to SConscript files and let other scripts use the primitive methods.
+This should theoretically not break stuff, but hasn't been tested on a large scale.